Snyder-Technology-LLC/authflow-guides-resources-docs/content/paywalls/subscription-models.md

+# Subscription Models

+🟢 **Beginner** · ⏱️ ~5 min · 📘 Guide
+Understanding and setting up subscription-based pricing for your GPTs.

 ---
-id: "subscription-models"
-title: "Subscription Models"
-description: "Understanding and setting up subscription-based pricing for your GPTs"
-category: "paywalls"
-tags: ["subscription", "recurring", "billing", "revenue"]
-contextKeys: ["create-paywall", "pricing"]
-difficulty: "beginner"
-estimatedTime: 5
-displayOrder: 3
-relatedDocs: ["create-paywall", "pricing-strategies", "free-trials"]
----

-# Subscription Models

 Subscriptions provide recurring revenue, making your income more predictable and sustainable.
 Authflow makes it easy to set up and manage subscription-based paywalls.